-Interested in staying in Canyons Village and saving big on your Park City vacation?
-As locals in the know, we’re here to help you get the most out of your trip, from our favorite Canyons Village hotels to the best restaurants, and so much more.
+Interested in staying in Canyons Village on your Park City vacation?
+As locals in the know, we’re here to help you get the most out of your trip, from our favorite Canyons Village hotels to the best restaurants and activities, and so much more.

 - Canyons Village offers three true ski-in/ski-out properties that we thoroughly recommend: Sundial Lodge, Hyatt Centric Park City, and the Grand Summit Hotel.

 - If you want to save a few bucks while staying very close to the base, consider Silverado Lodge or Hyatt Place Park City.
 Silverado Lodge is just a hundred yards or so to the base, and priced much more conservatively than its ski-in/ski-out counterparts.
 Hyatt Place is brand new, less than a mile from the base, and offers great value and general access.

 - If you don't mind spending some of your kids’ college savings, a stay at the Waldorf Astoria is well worth the splurge.
 It's one of our absolute favorite hotels in Park City.
 The contemporary feel, beautiful rooms, swanky bar, and the best pool in Park City make this property a real treat.

 - When skiing on the weekends, avoid the Canyons Village base area between 10 a.m. – noon, when the crowds and lines are a bit overwhelming.
 Seemingly everyone is trying to get up the mountain right then.
 As soon as you get past this bottleneck, the crowds spread out across the mountain and everything settles down.